rinvex/laravel-attributes/README.md

 This trait is the most important and let the other classes play together.

 It has the responsibility of handling the interactions within the entity.
-This trait performs the `set` and `get` operations of the EAV attributes, calls the `RelationBuilder` class which adds the relation methods to the `$entityAttributeRelations` array.
-These relations may be called as usual as we are overriding the magic method `__call` looking for these calls.
+This trait performs the `set` and `get` operations of the EAV attributes, and defines the attribute relations dynamically, which could be used and called normally as any native Laravel relations.
 It’s responsible for setting the event listeners for saving and deleting, add the global scope and fetch the attributes related to this entity.

 When trying to access an entity attribute, if it corresponds to an EAV attribute, this trait contains the logic for providing its value, create a new value instance, update collections or any other set/get interaction.